EHDEN/ETL-UK-Biobank/docs/covid_to_visit_occurrence.md

 ![](md_files/image9.png)

+Take all rows with unique eid and specdate.
+If the laboratory field is different, the first is taken at random.

 | Destination Field | Source field | Logic | Comment field |
 | --- | --- | --- | --- |
 | visit_occurrence_id | eid<br>specdate | Concatenate '2', eid and specdate in YYYYMMDD format|  |